All Episodes

 The only thing that I can sort of try to like imagine where they're coming from is they feel like it's some kind of deception.

-And I feel like that it's probably something more deep-seated.
+And I feel like that, it's probably something more deep-seated.

-And then found out and they were like, oh, no.
+And then found out and they were like, Oh, no.

-You know, it's really, it's the subconscious feeling out what is a kind of artificial separation between the genders.
+You know, it's really it's the subconscious feeling out what is a kind of artificial separation between the genders.

-They're kind of like on a deeper level, they're realizing, oh, it's a spectrum.
+They're kind of like on a deeper level, they're realizing, Oh, it's a spectrum.

-And instead of just accepting that it's a spectrum and that gender might be a construct, they're like, oh, God, I got to sort everybody, everybody I see.
+And that gender might be a construct, they're like, Oh, God, I have to sort everyone.

 I have to sort into this binary category.